CtrlK

 Conciseness

-Extremely verbose with redundant sections (Overview repeated twice), explains obvious concepts Claude knows (what deployment is, what APIs are), and includes generic boilerplate sections (Prerequisites, Instructions, Output, Error Handling) that add no specific value.
+Extremely verbose with redundant sections (Overview repeated twice), explains obvious concepts Claude knows (what data validation is, what error handling is), and includes generic boilerplate sections (Prerequisites, Instructions, Output, Error Handling) that add no value.

 1 / 3